 - Download monthly NPMRDS data as supplied by FHWA to support the development of performance measures described in the final published NPRM, keep server current, and assist in implementing improved data locations.
-Check changes in network bi-annually. - In coordination with Data Management Branch, develop and maintain a GIS correlation between the data negotiated by FHWA and KYTC's Highway Performance Management System (HPMS) - Assist in efforts to make travel time/speed data readily available to personnel of KYTC and partners, as appropriate.
+Check changes in network bi-annually. - In coordination with Data Management Branch, develop and maintain a GIS correlation between the data negotiated by FHWA and KYTC's Highway Performance Management System (HPMS). - Assist in efforts to make travel time/speed data readily available to personnel of KYTC and partners, as appropriate.

-CHAPTER 10 Performance Measures and Congestion/Mobility Analysis
+CHAPTER 10 Performance Measures and Congestion/Mobility Analysis RESPONSIBLE UNIT Division of Planning Multimodal Programs Branch

-Participate in the Texas Transportation Institute's (TTI) pooled-funded Urban Mobility Study.
-Several elements of research affect measuring mobility, work with travel time data, and compliance with FastAct Performance Measures.

-• Participate in Performance Measure educational opportunities including monthly webinars, as available.
+- Participate in the Texas Transportation Institute's (TTI) pooled-funded Support for Urban Mobility Analyses (SUMA) Several elements of research affect measuring mobility, work with travel time data, and compliance with FastAct Performance Measures. - Participate in Performance Measure educational opportunities including monthly webinars, as available.

-- Annual percent of the person-miles traveled on the Interstate System providing for Reliable Travel. - Annual percent of the person-miles traveled on the non-Interstate NHS providing for Reliable Travel. - Annual Truck Travel-time Reliability factor for the Interstate System - Annual percent of the Interstate System in urbanized areas with a population over 1 million, where person hours of excess delay occur. - Simplify and legally share travel time data with KYTC staff, partners, and public. - Reports and targets as specified in the final PM3 rulemaking - Submit PM3 results for inclusion with annual HPMS reports
+- Annual percent of the person-miles traveled on the Interstate System providing for Reliable Travel. - Annual percent of the person-miles traveled on the non-Interstate NHS providing for Reliable Travel. - Annual Truck Travel-time Reliability factor for the Interstate System. - Annual percent of the Interstate System in urbanized areas with a population over 1 million, where person hours of excess delay occur. - Simplify and legally share travel time data with KYTC staff, partners, and public. - Reports and targets as specified in the final PM3 rulemaking. - Submit PM3 results for inclusion with annual HPMS reports.

-PERSONNEL \$115,000
+PERSONNEL \$100,000

 OUTSOURCED

-PERSONNEL \$60,000
+PERSONNEL \$50,000

 OTHER \$15,000

-TOTAL \$190,000
+TOTAL \$165,000